 You can download a file in two ways:

 If you know the database ID, the record ID, the Field ID of the file field you are attaching to, and the version ID, you can use issue a GET request using this URL format:

 target_domain is the domain against which you are invoking this call, for example, quickbase.com.
 Read about this notation.

-RID is the rid of the record with the File attachment
+RID is the record ID of the record with the file attachment

-FID is the fid of the File attachment field
+FID is the field ID of the file attachment field

 VID is the version ID of the file.
 Specifying 0 (zero) for the VID always gets you the most recent version.